ipfs-inactive/research-CRDT/research/json-crdt.md

 [Conflict-Free weplicated JSON Datatype](https://arxiv.org/pdf/1608.03960.pdf) paper.

+From the paper's abstract:

+> [...] an algorithm and formal semantics for a JSON data structure that
+> automatically resolves concurrent modifications such that no updates are lost,
+> and such that all replicas converge towards the same state (a conflict-free
+> replicated datatype or CRDT).
+It supports arbitrarily nested list and map
+> types, which can be modified by insertion, deletion and assignment.
+The
+> algorithm performs all merging client-side and does not depend on ordering
+> guarantees from the network, making it suitable for deployment on mobile
+> devices with poor network connectivity, in peer-to-peer networks, and in
+> messaging systems with end-to-end encryption.

 Conflict-Free Replicated Datatypes (CRDTs) are a family of data structures that support concurrent modifications in the data structure by different replicas.
 CRDTs ensure no conflict when replica states are merged together and guarantee eventual convergence.

-JSON-CRDT is a distributed data type which automatically resolves concurrent modifications in the JSON structure without losing any update.
+A JSON-CRDT is a distributed JSON document which automatically resolves concurrent modifications in the JSON structure without losing any update.
 The JSON-CRDT provide strong eventual consistency and does not depend on ordering guarantees from the network.

-These properties make the JSON-CRDT a good fit for p2p applications or any state-synchronizing application.
+## Document editing API

 ## Supported types

 A [JSON](http://json.org/) document is composed of maps, lists and registers which can be embedded.
 The JSON CRDT as presented in the paper is a JSON data type in which maps, lists and registers are CRDTs too.

+A register is a multi-value CRDT which keeps a map between the operation ID and the value that the operation has assigned.

 ## Editing the JSON document and replica local state